PatrickC12/PartIIIRPC/README.md

 ## RPC_Simulation
 This segment explores attempts to create simulations on Resistive Plate Chambers (RPCs) using various geometries.

+Hijacked by Tom for area acceptance calculations of Scintillation Counter setup !

 ## RPC_Leakage_Current_Plotters
 Contains miscellaneous tools for the experimental aspect of the project:
 - **Plotting and fitting IV curves** for gas gaps.